ferrumnet/MultiSwap/README.md

-# MultiChainSwap
+# MultiSwap

+---
+description: >-
+  MultiSwap allows users to securely bridge any asset on network 1 for any asset on network 2 at transaction speed.
+Read the docs here: [MultiSwap and MultiChain Liquidity Pool Bridge](https://docs.ferrumnetwork.io/ferrum-network-ecosystem/v/multiswap-and-multichain-liquidity-pool-bridge/)
+---

-### MultiChainSwap is divided into three major parts
+### MultiSwap is divided into three major parts
 1. Fiber Engine: Controls everything
 2. Fiber Router: Everything flows through the router, to ensure that there is no external contract interaction with the Fund Manager contract where the majority of Foundry Assets are.
 3. Fund Manager Contract: This is where all the Foundry Assets are and also where the MultiSwap nodes will look to settle assets that need to be bridged across chains.